 3. Not Being Prepared

-Anyone familiar with beta testing in software testing knows the importance of testing software before going live.
+Anyone familiar with software development knows the importance of testing software before going live.
 Things rarely go according to plan the very first time!
 It’s the same with live streams.

 Preparation is key for a successful live stream.
 And you might be surprised how much preparation is needed.
 There are so many different “moving parts” in a live streaming setup.
 These include technology, hardware encoders, software encoders, individuals, and more.
 Each element needs to work properly for the whole event to be a success.